GrammaticalFramework/gftest/README.md

 There are examples of actual generated test cases later in this document, as well as the full list of options to give to `gftest`.

+**It is recommended to compile your PGF with the gf flag `--optimize-pgf`**, otherwise this tool can be very slow.
+For example, `gf -make --optimize-pgf LangEng.gf`.

 ## Table of Contents

 - [Installation](#installation)